ertugd/ndnSIM-side-channel-timing-attack/graphs/README.md

-R sciprts are indipendent from ndn-attack.cc
+R sciprts are indipendent from ndn-attack.cpp